Reversibility of quantum resources through probabilistic protocols: Results

 Our main result is a general probabilistic reversibility of quantum resources under the exact same assumptions.

 \begin{theorem} For all quantum states $\rho$ and $\omega$, the transformation rate with non-vanishing probability of success under asymptotically resource--non-generating operations satisfies

-This implies in particular a general reversibility of state transformations: $r_{p>0}(\rho \toARNG \omega) = r_{p>0}(\omega \toARNG \rho)^{-1}$ for any pair of states. \end{theorem} Both the converse and the achievability parts of this result make use of the asymptotic equipartition property for the generalised robustness, which was shown by Brand\~ao and Plenio~\cite[Proposition~II.1]{brandao_2010-1} and independently by Datta~\cite[Theorem~1]{datta_2009-2}.
+This implies in particular a general reversibility of state transformations: $r_{p>0}(\rho \toARNG \omega) = r_{p>0}(\omega \toARNG \rho)^{-1}$ for all pairs of states. \end{theorem} Both the converse and the achievability parts of this result make use of the asymptotic equipartition property for the generalised robustness, which was shown by Brand\~ao and Plenio~\cite[Proposition~II.1]{brandao_2010-1} and independently by Datta~\cite[Theorem~1]{datta_2009-2}.
 This property says that, under a suitable `smoothing', the generalised robustness $R^g_\FF$ converges asymptotically to the regularised relative entropy of the resource:

-Importantly, this finding directly leads to the strong converse of the generalised quantum Stein's lemma~\cite[Corollary~III.3]{brandao_2010-1}, but it does not appear to be enough to deduce the main achievability part of the lemma~\cite{berta_2022}.
+Importantly, this finding directly leads to the strong converse of the generalised quantum Stein's lemma~\cite[Corollary~III.3]{brandao_2010-1}, but it does not appear to be enough to deduce the main achievability part of the lemma~\cite{berta_2022}, which underlies the previous reversibility conjectures.
 Our main contribution here is to show that the strong converse part is sufficient to show the reversibility of quantum resources, as long as probabilistic protocols are allowed. \begin{proof}[Proof sketch of Theorem~\ref{thm:reversibility}] The converse direction relies on the strong monotonicity properties of the generalised robustness $R^g_\FF$ as well as the aforementioned asymptotic equipartition property~\eqref{eq:aep}.
 This follows a related approach that was recently used to study postselected probabilistic transformation rates~\cite{regula_2023}, and here we extend it to asymptotically resource--non-generating transformations ARNG.
-A point of note is that standard techniques based on the asymptotic continuity of the relative entropy~\cite{horodecki_2001,horodecki_2013-3,winter_2016-1} do not seem to be sufficient to establish a converse bound on probabilistic rates~\cite[Appendix~H]{regula_2023}, requiring the use of a different toolset that explicitly makes use of the features of $R^g_\FF$.
+A point of note is that standard techniques for upper bounding transformations rates, based on the asymptotic continuity of the relative entropy~\cite{horodecki_2001,horodecki_2013-3,winter_2016-1}, do not seem to be sufficient to establish a converse bound on probabilistic rates~\cite[Appendix~H]{regula_2023}.
+Our approach requires the use of a different toolset that explicitly makes use of the features of $R^g_\FF$.

 For the achievability part of the theorem, we use the exact calculation of the strong converse exponent in the generalised quantum Stein's lemma~\cite{brandao_2010-1}.
 The lemma is concerned with the distinguishability of many copies of a quantum state $\rho^{\otimes n}$ against all states in the set of the free states $\FF$.
 The result of~\cite{brandao_2010-1} then says that, for every resource theory, there exists a sequence of measurement operators $(A_n)_n$ such that $\Tr \left( A_n \rho^{\otimes n} \right) \geq 1-\delta_n$ and